Family-Based Visa Attorneys in St. Petersburg

 - Family Preference Visa – Allows family of U.S. citizens or a spouse/unmarried child of a green card holder to enter the country

-Because family visas require relatives to file the petition, the next step is to coordinate with your family in the United States.
+Family visas require relatives to file the petition.
+Therefor, the next step is to coordinate with your family in the United States.
 You will need to submit forms to the Department of State and schedule an interview with the consulate in your country.
 The results of this interview will determine your eligibility for your potential visa.

 Let Our Family Help Your Family